🚧 Career Guide

 Any MOS with Facility Management Experience

-Post/base facility managers, DPW staff, and installation support personnel can transition into facility management, building maintenance supervision, or general construction roles with targeted certifications.
+Post/base facility managers, DPW staff, and installation support personnel can transition into facility management, building maintenance supervision, or general construction roles with targeted certifications from NCCER or OSHA.

 1-2 Certs Needed